 The Controller plays a key leadership role in the accounting and finance department.
-Successful Controllers have a strong knowledge of accounting principles and procedures, can whip up and share reports with ease, and have the organizational skills to oversee the operations of the accounting department.
+To become a controller, you’ll need a strong knowledge of accounting principles and procedures, can whip up and share reports with ease, and have the organizational skills to oversee the operations of the accounting department.
 In large companies, controllers often report to the CFO and manage a number of key accounting staff.
 Controllers in smaller companies might report directly to the CEO and have a significantly smaller staff to oversee.

 Financial Controller Responsibilities: